 between the NHS and the care home.

-For residents that need nursing care from a registered nurse, but who are not eligible for full CHC funding, then Brendoncare will be able to apply for NHSfunded nursing care (FNC) on their behalf.
+For residents that need nursing care from a registered nurse, but who are not eligible for full CHC funding, then Brendoncare will be able to apply for NHS-funded nursing care (FNC) on their behalf.
 If successful this is then paid to Brendoncare and deducted from care fees.
 The NHS will assess eligibility for both CHC and FNC funding on a regular basis and it can be withdrawn, so a financial assessment is still needed to understand an individual’s situation.

-Here is an illustration that shows the different funding sources for care fees depending on whether a resident is self-funding, or
+Here’s an illustration that shows the different funding sources for care fees depending on whether a resident is self-funding, or

 funded by CHC or the Local Authority’s Social Services.

-Funding care fees can be a complex and we would always recommend that you consult a suitably qualified Independent Financial Adviser (IFA), particularly if you wish to explore different funding options.
-SOLLA registered IFAs are specialists in this area and can be contacted via Society of Later Life Advisers website or 0333 2020 454.
+Funding care fees can be complex and we would always recommend that you consult a suitably qualified Independent Financial Adviser (IFA), particularly if you wish to explore different funding options.
+SOLLA registered IFAs are specialists in this area and can be contacted via the Society of Later Life Advisers website or 0333 2020 454.